pranamesh/pranamesh.github.io/_pages/about.md

 News
 ======
-* **November 2021**: I will be taking an executive course on *Deep Learning and It’s Application in Transportation Engineering* in the upcoming <a href="https://ctrg2021.trgindia.org/page-details.php?pgurl=727a0736de9be7b163359dd1cdb812200b59f5e3conference" target="_blank">CTRG 2021</a> conference.
+* **March 2023**: Tanu Singh, PhD student in our research group, has been selected for the prestigious PMRF fellowship.
+* **February 2023**: <a href="https://pranamesh.github.io/publications/" target="_blank">One paper</a> accepted in the 8th International Conference on Models and Technologies for Intelligent Transportation Systems (MT-ITS 2023) to be held in Nice, France.
+* **November 2022**: Our research group is organizing a track on bike helmet violation detection in <a href="https://www.aicitychallenge.org/" target="_blank">AI City challenge</a> to be held in CVPR, 2023 in Vancouver, Canada.
+* **August 2022**: Paper on <a href="https://pranamesh.github.io/files/2022-diabetes_aap.pdf" target="_blank">"Influence of Type I diabetes on driver stopping behavior"</a> published in Accident Analysis & Prevention Journal.
 * **October 2021**: <a href="https://pranamesh.github.io/publications/" target="_blank">Two papers</a> from our research group accepted in the upcoming TRB 2022 conference.
-* **August 2021**: Shivom Bhargava, M. Tech student from our group successfully defended his M. Tech thesis.
+[//]: # * **August 2021**: Shivom Bhargava, M. Tech student from our group successfully defended his M. Tech thesis.
-* **May 2021**: PhD students from our research group Udita Jana receives the prestigious PMRF fellowship.
+* **May 2021**: Udita Jana, PhD student in our research group, has been selected for the prestigious PMRF fellowship.
 * **December 2020**: <a href="https://pranamesh.github.io/publications/" target="_blank">One paper</a> accepted in COMSNETS 2021: Intelligent Transportation Systems Workshop.
 * **November 2020**: PhD students Udita Jana and Pavan Kumar Sharma and M. Tech students Sahil Jaiswal and Chirag Bharat Jaiswal joins our research group.
 * **November 2020**: Invited talk in the Short-Term Course "Machine learning & it's applications to civil engineering (MLACE-2020)" organized by NIT Srinagar.